 This property is subject to the provisions of the Prince George's County Woodland and Wildlife Habitat Conservation Ordinance because the property is greater than 40,000 square feet in size and contains more than 10,000 square feet of existing woodland.
-This application area was part of previously approved TCP1 and Type II tree conservation plans (TCPII).
+This application area was part of previously approved TCP1 and Type 2 tree conservation plans (TCP2).
 A TCP1 revision was required for review of PPS 4-21030.

 TCPI-009-94 was approved with CDP-9306, and updated with PPS 4-94017, PPS 4-03027, CDP-9306-03, and CDP-9306-05.
 The revision to the TCP1 accompanying CDP-9306-05 was resubmitted for review with the current application as TCP1-009-94-05.
-The subject PPS application area is part of an overall approved TCPII plan area that was approved, and the woodland conservation requirement has been met.
+The subject PPS application area is part of an overall approved TCP2 plan area that was approved, and the woodland conservation requirement has been met.
 No woodlands are located within the subject PPS application area.

-No technical revisions to the TCP1 are required.
 Notwithstanding that all requirements for the TCP1 have been met, staff recommends disapproval of TCP1-009-94-05 due to the recommendation of disapproval for the accompanying PPS application.
 The TCP1 cannot be approved independently of the PPS.
+If the PPS and TCP1 were recommended for approval, the TPC1 would need to be revised to show the updated lotting pattern on the PPS, including 21 lots and the expanded Parcel Y.